keltia/fetiche-rs/docs/CRON.md

 ### `direnv`

-[direnv] a special utility that enable users to have a set of environment variables for specific directories, both in interactive and unattended mode (i.e. cron jobs).
+[direnv] is a special utility that enables users to have a set of environment variables for specific directories, both in interactive and unattended mode (i.e. cron jobs).
 You create a `.envrc` file there, use `direnv allow .`  to enable direnv usage and every time you enter this directory, variables will be read and defined.
 As soon as you leave said directory, all these are removed.

-This needs a shell-specific hook of course.
+This needs a shell-specific hook, of course.
 For `zsh` it goes line this inside your `.zshrc`:

 ```shell
 eval "$(direnv hook zsh)"